SEO For Luxury Brands: 4 Tips to Improve Performance

 However, the interplay between SEO and the building and maintenance of a luxury brand requires closer scrutiny if you are to make the most of this channel.

-Rather than go through the fundamentals of driving SEO performance, we’ll explain how luxury brands need to tweak their approach for the biggest revenue gains.
-This includes the need for tight keyword targeting, effective SERP display, balancing page speed with a luxury aesthetic, and the relationship between your brand and link acquisition activities.
+Rather than go through the fundamentals of driving SEO performance, we’ll explain how luxury brands need to tweak their approach for the biggest revenue gains, including:

 Focused keyword targeting